 We have funded (over $320,000) the Marsh Boardwalk (completed in 2010) and our volunteer building team did the construction of this very important project (approximately 10,000 volunteer hours).

 In 2013, we funded the Jobes' Woods Trail refurbishment (over $90,000) - removing of the old boardwalk and constructing of the new boardwalk (built to the same standard as the Marsh Boardwalk).
 Work was carried out by our volunteer building team (approximately 5,000 volunteer hours).

 We have developed: trail guides, children's activity books, flora and fauna checklists; butterfly books; the deer book; and Identi-wheel.

-Our fundraising helps to pay for the staff to provide the curriculum-based Kids 'n Nature School Groups Program.attended by over 2000 students each year.
-We also fund the summer student interpreters and the many volunteer interpreters supporting the NHE programs throughout the Park.
+Our fundraising helps to pay for the staff to provide the curriculum-based Kids 'n Nature School Group Program, attended by over 1500 students each year.
+We also fund some summer student interpreters and provide volunteer interpreters to support the Discovery programs in the Park.